Really bad back pain in your 20s? Dont panic

 4. Likewise odd feelings such as a bit numb / cold / achy for a week usually sit in the OK pile.
 Again: actual loss of feeling is an emergency situation.

 5. Pain shifts around.
-It often progresses from a back pain to a hip or groin pain after 3 days.
+This is normal.
+It can progress from a back pain to a hip or groin pain after 3 days.
 And then, possibly, back again.
 Remember: back muscles are also hip muscles.
 It can also trigger knee or thigh pain that can come and go.
 This is known as referred pain.
 It is sometimes called sciatica, but it is NOT a pinched or damaged nerve.

 Reminder: Do not hesitate to see or telehealth a doctor.